freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

-fix the unconvincing [('Noahide')] story: connect (Noah) to [Mary Magdalene] for gentiles leaflet in Georgian, also Czech with Tanya reference, Greek as original (?), Ukrainian
+fix the unconvincing [('Noahide')] story: connect (Noah) to [Mary Magdalene] for gentiles leaflet in Georgian, also Czech with Tanya reference, Greek as original (?), Ukrainian with Coptic font

 -->